xylorose/finished_miss_marine_activity/README.md

 # REST Exercise project

-This project is an exercice for understand and manipulate HTTP Requests.
+This project is an exercise for understand and manipulate HTTP Requests.
 It's also a good pratice for manipulate array in JS.

 ## Set up the project